-- Cook for 30-40 minutes or until filling is bubbly and a toothpick inserted in the topping comes out clean.
+Cook until filling is bubbly and a toothpick inserted in the topping comes out clean, 30-40 minutes.
 To check for doneness, use the tongs to carefully lift the cover.
-Serve with ice cream if desired.
-Yield: 12 servings.
+If desired, serve with ice cream.